 How We Tested It

-I slept on each mattress in rotation and logged nightly notes on Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-Marcus stress-tested edge sitting, heat buildup, and “hammocking” resistance, Carlos tracked mid-back leveling and transition feel from comfort layers into the coil unit, and Mia focused on shoulder/hip pressure during long side-sleep blocks.
-We used the same frame and bedding for consistency, then translated the observations into 1.0–5.0 scores.
+We rotated sleep time across all four mattresses—following our how we test mattresses process—and logged nightly notes for Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+Marcus stress-tested edge sitting and “hammocking” resistance, Carlos tracked mid-back leveling and the transition into the support core, and Mia focused on shoulder/hip pressure during long side-sleep blocks.
+We kept the same frame and bedding, then converted our observations into 1.0–5.0 scores.

 Spectra Mattress: Our Testing Experience